 Explore a museum exhibit

-Now is a great excuse to get to that museum in New Jersey you’ve wanted to visit.
+Now is a great excuse to visit a museum in New Jersey that’s been on your must-see list.
 Bundle up and witness art coming to life outdoors at the unique Grounds For Sculpture.
 Give your family a one-of-a-kind interactive experience on a floating museum at Battleship of New Jersey.
-Or head to Liberty Science Center, where kids can explore special exhibits like Curious George: Let’s Get Curious and have a ball climbing through the sensory tunnel or digging for dino artifacts.
+Or head to Liberty Science Center, where kids can explore special exhibits like Daniel Tiger’s Neighborhood: A Grr-ific Experience and have a ball climbing through the sensory tunnel or digging for dinosaur artifacts.